Veterans Review and Appeal Board - 2016-17 Annual Report

 Members often rule favourably due to a combination of factors.
-Last year, when we looked at all favourable Review decisions, we found that testimony and/or new medical or other documentary evidence were the basis for 75% of them.
+Last year, testimony and/or new medical or other documentary evidence were the basis for 81% of favourable Review decisions.
 In the remaining cases, Members ruled favourably based on the available evidence, changes in policy/law, or errors in the previous decision.

-This information demonstrates the ongoing need for an independent appeal process so that Veterans receive timely access to benefits for their service-related disabilities.
-We continue to share the Board’s reasons for awarding with VAC to support their efforts to identify trends and opportunities for improvements.
+This demonstrates the ongoing need for an independent appeal process so that Veterans receive timely access to benefits for their service-related disabilities.
+The Board shares its reasons for awarding with VAC to support their efforts to identify trends and opportunities for improvements.

 COMPLEXITY OF CASES

-As more Veterans receive positive outcomes earlier in the process (i.e. at VAC first application or departmental review), we have noted that the cases appealed to the Board tend to be less straightforward than in the past.
-These cases often involve complex medical conditions and other issues that make it challenging for the Veteran to establish the required relationship between the disability and service.
+This means that the cases that are appealed to the Board tend to be less straightforward.
+They often involve complex medical conditions and other issues that make it challenging for the Veteran to establish the required relationship between the disability and service in entitlement applications.